Signs a Job Interview Went Badly

 Hiring managers are likely to spend more time to discuss and ask detailed questions related to the job and your experience at jobs elsewhere.
 If you feel your interview was cut short, it could be a sign of a bad interview.

-People you meet at the company
+4. Didn't meet many people at the company

 The more people you meet at a company you are interviewing with, the better.
 Interviewers are likely to introduce you to additional team members if they feel you have the skills and are a pretty good fit for the job.